Sargassum Tracker

 Details

-Looking ahead: The findings in May and June 2024 indicate the lack of momentum of Sargassum growth.
-Thus, the total Sargassum amount in July is likely to remain stable or decline slightly.
-The western Caribbean Sea is likely to remain free of severe Sargassum inundations.
+Looking ahead: The findings in July confirmed our earlier prediction of the lack of momentum of Sargassum growth.
+Thus, the total Sargassum amount in the coming months will continue to decline, as observed in previous years.
+The western Caribbean Sea will continue to be sargassum-free.
 Sargassum inundation in the eastern Caribbean Sea will continue but to a lesser degree.
-We will closely monitor and track Sargassum throughout the central Atlantic and will provide more summary updates at the end of each month.
+The southern portions of the Bahamas may see some drifting mats of Sargassum transported from the eastern Caribbean Sea.
+We will closely monitor and track Sargassum throughout the central Atlantic.
 Meanwhile, all previous monthly bulletins as well as daily updates through near real-time imagery can be found under the Sargassum Watch System (SaWS).

 Disclaimer